jimbrig/KaaS/3-Resources/Highlights/Readwise/Readwise Syncs.md

     - 1 highlights from How to Use SQL Subqueries
     - 1 highlights from How to Build a Data Warehouse for the Insurance Industry

+- [[2022-01-30]] 11:43 PM — Synced 4 highlights from 1 document.
+    - 4 highlights from How to Build a Data Warehouse for the Insurance Industry